Entanglement dynamics of many-body quantum states: sensitivity to system conditions and a hidden universality: Numerical Analysis

-To validate our theoretical claim regarding $\Lambda$ as the single parameter that governs the localization-to-delocalization crossover if the system size is fixed, we study the evolution of entanglement for different anisotropy strength $D$ but fixed system size $L=14$.
-Figs. \ref{fig_r1_delta:rfhm} show the evolution of the average and variance of $R_1$ with $\Lambda$ and with $h$ in the inset.
+To validate our theoretical claim regarding $\Lambda$ as the single parameter that governs the separability-to-maximum entanglement crossover if the system size is fixed, we study the evolution of entanglement for different anisotropy strength $D$ but fixed system size $L=14$.
+Figs. \ref{fig_r1_r2_delta:rfhm} show the evolution of the average and variance of $R_1$ and $R_2$ with $\Lambda$ and with $h$ in the inset.
 As is clear from the figures, the curves for different $D$ indeed collapse onto each other with $\Lambda$, although they show a distinctive evolution with $h$.
-Furthermore, in the Fig. \ref{fig_r1_dist:rfhm}, we also study the distribution of $R_1$ in the localized, critical, and ergodic regimes, characterized by small, intermediate, and large $N \Lambda$ respectively similar to the Fig. \ref{fig_r1_dist:qrem} for the QREM.
-In this case, fixing $N \Lambda$ leads to different combinations of $h$ and $D$ as shown in the Table \ref{tab:lambda-dist}.
-Also, as shown in the Fig. \ref{fig_var_r1:qrem-rfhm}(b), the maximum variance of $R_1$ is weakly dependent on $D$ except for small values of $D$.
-This also leads to the slightly deviating distribution of $R_1$ for $D=0.1$.

-As indicated by many previous studies, increase in $h$ also causes a crossover of the quantum dynamics of $H$ from a localized to ergodic regime.
+As indicated by many previous studies, increase in $h$ also causes a crossover of the eigenfunction behavior from a localized to ergodic regime.
 This hints at an underlying connection between the two type of quantum correlations involved in the separable to entangled state transition and those in the localization to ergodic state transition.
-In general, the two type of quantum correlations are of different type, the former measured by various entanglement measures and the latter by average localization length, or inverse participation ratio etc. In addition, contrary to the entanglement analysis requiring at least a bipartite basis, the localization analysis can occur in a monopartite basis.
-But, in the present case, both transitions are analyzed in same basis i.e. configuration basis, a correspondence between two types is indeed expected.
+Technically these quantum correlations are of different types, the former measured by entanglement of the local Hilbert space for one subunit of the system with that of another and the latter by the wave-dynamics in whole Hilbert space consisting of all subunits.
+Indeed, while the entanglement analysis requires at least a bipartite basis, the localization analysis is usually carried out in a monopartite basis.
+But, as indicated by our theoretical formulation, both transitions are essentially analyzed in the same basis i.e. the basis in which the Hamiltonian is represented, a correspondence between two types is indeed expected.